Mean, Median and Mode in Plain English

 Master Comparison Table: Mean vs Median vs Mode

-This table is the single most useful reference for exams, teaching, and data analysis decisions.
-Every row addresses a question that comes up repeatedly in statistics — from which formula to apply to which measure to report in a research paper.
+This table is the most useful single reference for exam revision, teaching, and data analysis decisions.
+Every row addresses a question that comes up repeatedly in statistics — from which formula to apply to which measure to report.

 | Property | 📊 Mean | 📍 Median | 🎯 Mode |